Generalised time functions and finiteness of the Lorentzian distance: Background definitions, notation and results

 \subsection{Overview of Franco's result}

-We briefly reprise the key arguments used by Franco in \cite{FRANCO} to obtain his main result, Theorem \ref{thm:Franco}, and point out that these arguments are broadly similar to those used by Moretti \cite[Theorem 2.2]{Moretti2003Aspects}.
+We briefly reprise the key arguments used by Franco in \cite{FRANCO} to obtain his main result, stated here as Theorem \ref{thm:Franco}, and point out that these arguments are broadly similar to those used by Moretti \cite[Theorem 2.2]{Moretti2003Aspects}.

 The version of these results we present represents only a small generalisation, but it seems worthwhile to repeat the arguments, as they show clearly where several constraints come from.

 \begin{Lem} Let $(M,g)$ be a Lorentzian manifold, $x,\,y\in M$ and $\gamma\in\Omega_{x,y}$.
 If $f$ is monotonic on every timelike curve then $ |f(y)-f(x)|\geq l(\gamma)\,\underset{\gamma}{\essinf}\sqrt{-g(\grad f,\grad f)}. $ \end{Lem}